jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 ## CSS Styles:

-There are 3 types of CSS Styles;
+There are 3 types of CSS Styles:
 1. **Internal** – the style sheet is contained within the same HTML sheet in which the styles are used
 2. **External** – reference the styles in an external CSS file we do this with `<link rel=”stylesheet” href=”mystyles.css”>`
 3. **Inline** – style rules are added directly inside the element. **Note:** This is usually not a good practice and tends to be inefficient